mfs409/jetlag/src/joints/about_joints.md

 online Box2D documentation, such as this [Box2D Joint Overview](https://www.iforce2d.net/b2dtut/joints-overview).
-Then you should look at how the JetLag code uses joints (that is, look at the parts of JetLag that are used by the code in this tutorial).
+Then you should look at how the JetLag code uses joints (that is, look at the parts of JetLag that are used by the code in this chapter).
 Hopefully that will be enough of a starting point.